persvr/tunguska/README.md

 The clientId property may be an array if there are a list of client of client identities that should be excluded.

-The hub interface returned from the fromClient call also be used to publish messages.
+The hub interface returned from the fromClient call can also be used to publish messages.
 A message with a from a client will be withheld from any listener defined through that client.
 For example: